-According to the Bureau of Statistics consumer price index, prices in 2018 are 56.22% higher than prices in 2000.
-The dollar experienced an average inflation rate of 2.51% per year during this period.
+According to the Bureau of Statistics consumer price index, prices in 2019 are 60.47% higher than average prices throughout 2000.
+The dollar experienced an average inflation rate of 2.52% per year during this period.

 |CPI in 2000||71.500|